iwang2/GC1/README.md

 DATE | AIM
 --- | ---
-1.31 | Color depth, file formats: Peering into the depths of color 2.2 | Utilities
+1.31 | Peering into the depths of color (color depth, file formats) 2.2 | Utilities (emacs, imagemagick)
 <br>

+---
 # 2.2.18 - Utilities
 ### emacs
 `ctrl-C` to convert between image and code